Stay in Range: Deeper Into Bulletproofs

 We want to prove that a secret value vv lies in the range [0,2n)[0,2^n), without revealing vv.

-You could adapt the same logic to any range [a,b][a,b], but we’ll keep powers of 2, it makes the math cleaner.
+You can adapt the same logic to any range [a,b][a,b], but today I’ll keep powers of 2, it makes the math cleaner.

-As you probably guessed, we’ll reuse our vector machinery and the Inner Product Argument we built earlier.
+As you probably guessed, we’ll reuse our vector machinery and the Inner Product Argument we built earlier (need a refresher? checkout out Breaking Down Bulletproofs (part 1) and Unfolding the Bulletproofs Magic (part 2) 😁).

 Notations#